cehfisher/cehfisher.github.io/content/blog/top-ten/index.md

 ##5.
 Utilize videos at meetings

 Admittedly, I'm the worst at taking my own advice on this one...but use videos whenever you can during meetings.
-By doing this, you are reminding the voice on the other end that you are a HUMAN and it goes a long way in building relationships and connecting beyond just tasks and deliverables.
+By doing this, you are reminding the voice on the other end that you are a HUMAN.
+That simple change goes a long way in building relationships and connecting beyond just tasks and deliverables.

 For people who multi-task - yes, I am talking to you - turning your video on will help you stay focused.
 It is very obvious when people are checking their email or slack messages, or just playing on their phone when you have a video on...not so much when you don't.